Science Confirms Curcumin’s Effectiveness in Treating Depression. Hence turmeric for depression is a real thing!

 Another study shows that turmeric increases serotonin and dopamine levels, giving us immediate and lasting happiness.
 This is exactly what those with depression need.

-Depression is caused by abnormal imbalance in the level of the three neurotransmitters, dopamine, serotonin and norepinephrine.
+Depression is caused by an abnormal imbalance in the level of the three neurotransmitters, dopamine, serotonin, and norepinephrine.
 Turmeric blocks the monoamine oxidase enzyme that inactivates these neurotransmitters, allowing them to function.

-Convinced you need some turmeric in your life but no idea how to take it?
+Convinced you to need some turmeric in your life but have no idea how to take it?

 Check out my Belly-Fat Burning Golden Mylk Recipe!
-In this recipe, I make a delicious, healing non-dairy mylk with turmeric, paired with other spices and ingredients to help you burn your belly-fat (another amazing quality of turmeric!
+In this recipe, I make a delicious, healing non-dairy mylk with turmeric, paired with other spices and ingredients to help you burn your belly fat.
 Could this spice get any better?
 Check it out here!

 Add turmeric to your meals for a tasty dish!
 You can add turmeric to your stir-fries, stews, soups or just about anything for a healing twist.
 I recommend always buying organic turmeric for the highest quality.
 You can also buy fresh turmeric root and grate it yourself which is especially healing!
 If you can find turmeric root, definitely purchase it!
 It looks like a smaller version of ginger but with a bright orange hue.

-Turmeric isn’t just for eating but it also amazing topically for the skin, removing dark spots, healing acne and eliminating wrinkles.
-Check out my DIY Skin Brightning Turmeric Yogurt Facial Mask here.
+Turmeric isn’t just for eating but it is also amazing topically for the skin, removing dark spots, healing acne, and eliminating wrinkles.
+Check out my DIY Skin Brightening Turmeric Yogurt Facial Mask here.

 1 in 10 people suffers from depression.
 Please share with your friends so we can lower these numbers!